lfit/itpol/trusted-team-communication.md

 In this document we'll be looking at each technology purely in terms of securing communication between team members and will not judge them on any other merits.
-We'll look at three areas:
+We'll look at several core topics:

 1. Trusting emails from your teammates
-2. Trusting IM sessions
+2. Trusting your IM sessions
-3. Trusting git commits
+3. Trusting your git commits
 4. Releasing code trusted by the community

 ## Trusting email